 The world around us seems to be suffering from an energy crisis, and as a result, we wanted to find a way to give our community a much needed boost of energy efficiency.

-Illuminating your home is a costly but necessary investment.
-According to ENERGY STAR, lighting accounts for 12 percent of home energy costs and if you’re using inefficient incandescent light bulbs, this can quickly add up.
-We've put together a great infographic comparing incandescent bulbs and LED bulbs to help you make the best cost-effective choice for your home.
-See how incandescent bulbs stack up against energy-saving LED bulbs.
+According to ENERGY STAR, lighting accounts for 12 percent of home energy costs.
+If you’re using inefficient light bulbs, this can really add up.
+Switching from incandescent bulbs to LED bulbs can decrease your energy use and reduce your energy costs.
+See how incandescent bulbs stack up against LED bulbs in the infographic below.

 Greenhouse Gases 101: 5 Easy Prevention Tips